 Your Catrike comes with a flag mount.
 Using the M5x16 socket head cap screw provided, attach it to the rear threaded hole of the left drop out.
-Insert the flag in the mount as shown.
+Place the flag in the mount and use a zip tie to secure it.